- Location: North Carolina

 Drivers Permits in North CarolinaPage Overview

 North Carolina's learner's permit is the first step toward securing a full-fledged driver's license.
-With it, you can legally operate a vehicle under limited conditions, providing the necessary experience needed for passing your driver's license skills test and in becoming a road-savvy driver.
+With it, you can legally operate a vehicle under limited conditions, and gain the necessary experience needed for passing your driver's license skills test and becoming a road-savvy driver.

-If you're under 18 and want to get a provisional license, you first have to pass an approved driver education course.
+If you're at least 15 years old or under 18 years old and want to get a provisional license, you first have to pass an approved driver education course.

 Your parent or guardian must sign for you when you apply for your permit.
 You will also have to show proof of residency, as well as your Social Security card.
 Then you will have to pass written, sign, and vision tests.